 Required appraisal items for FHA loans include:

 Applying for an FHA loan follows the same process as any other loan.
-It starts with a conversation where your mortgage advisor to pre-qualifies you and helps you decide if an FHA loan is the best choice for your particular circumstances.
+It starts with a conversation where your mortgage advisor pre-qualifies you and helps you decide if an FHA loan is the best choice for your circumstances.

 Now you can start putting offers on homes.